Bernards Township, New Jersey: Local government

 Bernards Township operates under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
-The Township Committee has five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
+The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting held during the first week of January, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2025, members of the Bernards Township Committee are Mayor James Baldassare Jr. (R, term on committee ends December 31, 2023; term as mayor ends 2022), Deputy Mayor Andrew J. McNally (R, term on committee ends 2024; term as deputy mayor ends 2022), Jennifer L. Asay (R, 2024), Janice M. Fields (R, 2022) and Kathleen M. Grochala (R, 2023).
+As of 2025, members of the Bernards Township Committee are Mayor Janice M. Fields (R, term on committee and as mayor ends December 31, 2025), Deputy Mayor Andrew J. McNally (R, term on commititee and as deputy mayor ends December 31, 2027), Gary S. Baumann (R, 2026), Ana Duarte McCarthy (D, 2026) and Jennifer L. Asay (R, 2027).

-Township Flag

-Bernards Township is one of only a handful of townships in New Jersey to have their own designated flag.
-Four rectangles of gold and red that stand for the four communities of which Bernards is composed: Basking Ridge, Liberty Corner, Lyons and West Millington.
-Bound in white, symbolic of purity and truth, the red is for the blood of life and the gold is for a prosperous and flourishing community.
-White is for purity.
-Two oak leaves adorning the red-gold field represent the township's old oak tree, a symbol of strength, sturdiness and character.
-The twin oak leaves also stand for each of the township's 200 years in existence.